vlandham/captain_z/out/captain_z.md

 Captain Z offered to help.

-By the time the rest of the group was awake, they had coffee, eggs, pancakes, and fresh strawberries ready.
-Everyone thanked Lucy for a delicious way to start to the day.
+By the time the rest of the group was awake, they had coffee, eggs, pancakes, and fresh strawberries on the table.
+Everyone thanked Lucy and Sophia, for the delicious start to the day.

 After they had cleaned up, it was time for Dr. Star to get to work.
 She had some patients to see and didn't want to keep them waiting.

 "Why don't you all go into town together," she said as she was packing up her things.
 "You can go see Walter and get some food at the market for supper tonight."

 While Captain Z wasn't too excited about taking three children around by herself, it would be nice to see her old classmate.
-She hadn't seen Walter since her last visit nearly two years ago when he helped her with rigging up Wind Drinker.
-So Captain Z agreed to watch the children while Dr. Star treated her patients.
+She hadn't seen Walter since her last visit when he helped her with the special riggings and cranks on Wind Drinker.

 It was a short walk down the hill and into the market.
-It was already crowded that morning.
-It seemed like everyone in town had come out to buy fish, fruit, and a new necklace or other such trinket.
-Captain Z pushed her way through the crowds, making sure that the children were not left behind.
+The streets were already crowded that morning.
+It seemed like everyone in town had come out to buy fish, fruit, or trinkets.
+Captain Z pushed her way through the crowds, making sure that the children stayed close behind.

-Finally, they reached the quieter end of the market and ducked into a dark and smoky little building.
-There was Walter the blacksmith.
-Banging away on a piece of red hot metal.
-He was no doubt making a new type of spear for the town guard, as they were his best customers.
+Eventually, they reached the quieter end of the market and ducked into a dark and smoky little building.
+Inside was Walter, the blacksmith.
+He was banging away on a piece of red hot metal, sweating and scowling at it as he shaped it into a point.
+It looked to be some new type of spear, most likely made for the town guard, they were his best customers.

 Sophia had grown up with Walter in Dr. Star's school.
-They had both been part of the very first class.
+They had both been part of the very first class when Dr. Star first opened the school.
 There were two boys and two girls in that class, and Walter and Sophia were one of each.
-They had been like brother and sister, always playing jokes, but also always watching out for one another.
-They were still a bit like siblings, even now that they were all grown up.
+They had been like brother and sister back then, always joking around, but also always watching out for one another.
+Even now that they were both grown up, they still acted a bit like siblings when they got together.

 Walter didn't even have to look up to know who had come into his shop.
 He could tell it was Sophia just by her walk.

 "Well, did you get another boat you need to rig with pulleys?"
 Walter asked.
 He looked up and smiled at Captain Z.

-"I'm still enjoying the first one too much to be needing another," was Captain Z's response.
+"I'm still enjoying the first one too much to be needing another," Captain Z responded.

 Walter put down his fired metal and gave Sophia a big bear of a hug.
 He was stronger than he looked, all that blacksmithing builds muscle.

 The children walked around the little shop to admire Walter's creations as the two grownups talked.
-There were even some little metal toys to play with, a knight and a wonderfully detailed little metal dragon.
+Walter liked making little figures when he wasn't working on weapons.
+On his shelves stood a little metal knight, complete with sword and shield, and a wonderfully detailed little metal dragon.
 It looked as if it might come alive any second to fly about the room.

 "It's good to see you, Little Z," Walter said.
 That was the name he had given Sophia while they were in school together.
-She had always been shorter and smaller then the others in school.
-After they left for their trades, she kept growing but the name stuck, even though now she was taller then he was.
+She had always been shorter and smaller then the others.
+Captain Z was now taller then Walter by a few inches, but the name stuck.

 "It's good to see you too Walter," Captain Z said.
 "What's new in Goodnews?"